TUDelft-IN4303-2014/assignments/milestone1-editor/day3.md

 You will find the typical administrative boilerplate code for such plug-ins in files `plugin.xml`, `build.properties`, `META-INF/MANIFEST.MF`, and `editor/java`.

-The actual language definition is spread over three directories:
+The actual language definition is spread over three folders:

-* `syntax` contains all syntax definition files, including hand-written SDF2 and SDF3 files and some generated files (SDF2 files and generated pretty-print tables).
+* `syntax` contains all syntax definition files, including the main file `MiniJava.sdf3`.
 * `trans` contains all transformation files, including the main file `minijava.str`.
-  Some of these files are generated from your SDF3 files.
-* `editor` contains editor service definition files.
+* `editor` contains editor service definition files, including the main file `MiniJava.main.esv`, which you have seen already during the last lab.

-  Many of these files are generated either from your SDF3 files (on save) or from the Spoofax build process.
+In all of these folders you will find files which where generated from your syntax definition.
-  You have seen already the main file `MiniJava.main.esv` when you changed the start symbol of your editor.
+For each file `<name>.sdf3`, there are generated files

+* `syntax/<name>.sdf`: an SDF2 definition which is equivalent to the SDF3 definition.
+* `editor/<name>.generated.esv`: completion templates derived from SDF3 templates.
+* `trans/<name>.pp.generated.str`: pretty-printing strategies derived from SDF3 templates.

+You can find more generated files in `editor` and `include` folders:

+* `editor/MiniJava-Folding.generated.esv`: folding patterns derived from your syntax definition.
+* `include/MiniJava.def`: your complete syntax definition in SDF2.
+* `include/MiniJava-Permissive.def`: a permissive version of the syntax definition, which supports error recovery.
+* `include/MiniJava.tbl`: the parse table of your language.
+* `include/MiniJava.str`: the signature for ASTs of your language.
+* `include/minijava.ctree` and/or `include/minijava.jar`: compiled Stratego code of your language.